diegodhh/jotai-compose-example/README.md

 ## Usage

-The application provides several interactive features:
+### Counter

-- **Counter**: Click the "Add Count" button to increment the counter
+- Click "Add Count" to increment the counter
+- The count is persisted between page reloads

+### Base Plus One

-- **Random Base**: Click the "Set Random Base" button to set a random base number
+- Click "Set Random Base" to set a random base number
+- The base number and its derived value (base + 1) are displayed
+- Both values are persisted between page reloads

+### Modal

+- Click "Open Modal" to show the modal
+- Use the type buttons (Success, Warning, Error) to change modal type
+- Each type has its own styling and content
+- Click "Close Modal" to hide it
+- Modal state is persisted between page reloads

-## State Persistence
+## State Management

-All state is persisted in localStorage using `atomWithStorage` from Jotai utils.
-This means your state will be preserved even after page refresh.
+The project uses Jotai Composer to create a modular state management system:

+1. **Main State** (`mainComposedAtom/`):

+   - Combines counter and base plus one states
+   - Uses `atomWithStorage` for persistence

+2. **Modal State** (`modalComposed/`):
+   - Manages modal visibility, type, and content
+   - Uses separate decorators for each aspect
+   - Persists state using `atomWithStorage`

 ## Styling

-The application uses CSS for styling with:
+The application uses a clean, modern design with:

-- Modern, clean design
 - Responsive layout
+- Smooth animations
+- Type-specific modal styling
 - Interactive button states
+- Consistent color scheme

-## Dependencies
+## Technologies Used

 - React
 - Jotai
 - Jotai Composer
-- Remeda
 - TypeScript
-- Vite
+- CSS Modules

 ## Development